 Fun Math Activities

-This activity helps kids compare and order objects to figure out weight, time, graphing, and length.
+- Measurement Activities: This activity helps kids compare and order objects to figure out weight, time, graphing and length.
 For instance, Kate held up her teddy and said, “he is taller than me.”
 Jerry looked towards Kate and pointed towards the block.
 “Me too, he is taller than me,” he said as he looked towards the top of the block.
 Kate and Jerry demonstrated how to compare how tall the block is to each of their respective heights.

 Osmo offers a variety of math games and activities for the benefit of children.
 Make sure to visit Osmo’s website to learn more.